johnjameswhitman/hackduke2023backend/docs/lab/02_cors_demo.md

 - Therefore, the API will <b id="corsDemoAccept">thinking...</b> your request.

-!!! tip "Activate `venv`"

-    Whenever you hop into a new command line shell, don't forget to reactivate your Python virtual environment.
-From the root of the project run:

-    - macOS / Linux: `source venv/bin/activate`
-    - Windows: `venv\Scripts\Activate.ps1`

-From the root of the repository run `mkdocs serve`, and it will start serving this documentation site from your local machine.

-If you don't already have the API running locally, open up another shell and run:
-`python manage.py runserver`.

 ## Demo

 Below is a form that'll transfer some "meal points" using a dummy endpoint in